 The making of housing loans in Ireland is principally regulated by the CCA, which imposes a range of obligations and restrictions on mortgage lenders and mortgage intermediaries.
-The relevant part of the CCA applicable to housing loans (Part IX) applies to loans made by mortgage lenders only which includes the Issuer.
+The relevant part of the CCA applicable to housing loans (Part IX) applies to loans made by mortgage lenders only, which includes the Issuer.
 At the date of this Base Prospectus, documentation for all mortgage loans in the Pool complies with the CCA.

-For the purposes of the CCA, a mortgage lender is an entity who carries on a business which consists of or includes making housing loans.
+For the purposes of the CCA, a mortgage lender is an entity which carries on a business which consists of or includes making housing loans.
 A housing loan is an agreement for the provision of credit to a person on the security of a mortgage of a freehold or leasehold estate or interest in land for any of a number of purposes, including the purchase or construction of a house to be used as the person's principal residence or that of the person's dependents, or refinancing a loan that was made for any of those purposes, and any loan to a consumer where that loan is secured by a mortgage and on which a house is or is to be constructed.

 Relevant obligations imposed by the CCA in respect of the making of housing loans include rules regulating advertising for housing loans; a requirement to furnish the borrower with a valuation report concerning the property; criteria for calculation of APR on housing loans; a requirement that specified warnings regarding the potential loss of the person's home be included in all key documentation relating to a housing loan and that key, prescribed information be displayed on the front page of a housing loan; obligations to provide prescribed documents and information to a borrower; disclosure of certain fees and charges; and to ensure that the borrower obtains mortgage protection insurance (life cover).
-Restrictions include prohibitions on the imposition of a redemption fee in the case of variable rate housing loans; compelling a borrower to pay the lender's legal costs of investigating title and the linking of certain products.
+Restrictions include prohibitions on the imposition of a redemption fee in the case of a variable rate housing loan; compelling a borrower to pay the lender's legal costs of investigating title and the linking of certain products.

 A breach of obligations or restrictions imposed by the CCA may constitute a criminal offence.
-The financial penalties may range from a maximum fine of €3,000 for most offences, to a maximum fine of $\le 100,000$ for the unlawful linking of certain services.
-A person (including a company) that is convicted of an offence under the CCA will normally be ordered to pay the costs of the prosecution.
-In respect of a regulated financial service provider (but not an entity that is a mortgage lender only), the Financial Regulator may, instead of a prosecution, impose a monetary penalty for breach of any of these obligations and restrictions.
-That penalty may be appealed to the Financial Services Appeals Tribunal.
-The maximum financial penalty is $\le 5,000,000$ in the case of a body corporate.
+In respect of a regulated financial service provider (but not an entity that is a mortgage lender only), the Central Bank may, instead of a criminal prosecution, impose under its administrative sanctions regime a monetary penalty for breach of any of these obligations and restrictions.

-Under section 149 of the CCA, credit institutions must apply to the Financial Regulator in order to either increase existing fees or introduce any new fee or charge.
-The Financial Regulator has the right to decline any such application.
-Section 149(12) entitles the Financial Regulator to require a credit institution to refrain from using any terms and conditions that the Financial Regulator considers to be unfair or likely to be regarded as unfair.
+Under section 149 of the CCA, credit institutions must apply to the Central Bank in order to either increase existing fees or introduce any new fee or charge.
+The Central Bank has the right to decline any such application.
+Section 149(12) entitles the Central Bank to require a credit institution to refrain from using any terms and conditions that the Central Bank considers to be unfair or likely to be regarded as unfair.